Money Claims15 January 20267 min read

 1. Send a Letter Before Action - Give the tenant 30 days to pay or respond

-2. Issue your claim - Use Money Claim Online (MCOL) or paper form N1
+2. Issue your claim - Use money claim for unpaid rent Online (MCOL) or paper form N1

 3. Wait for response - Tenant has 14-33 days to respond